felixkiryowa/SendIT/README.md

 ### Getting Started

-Clone the project using the [link](https://github.com/felixkiryowa/SendIT.git).
+Clone the project using this link to review [link](https://github.com/felixkiryowa/SendIT.git).

 ### Installing